danielchengml/audio-recorder/README.md

 * Adding Video Record and storage feature.
 * Make the app compatible with Safari and IE

-###- Add User Registration and Login Features permanent access to user's files.
+### Add User Registration and Login Features permanent access to user's files.

 * Allow sorting and filtering of audio/video files.
 * Allow Users to write/edit notes to each audio/video files.
 * Allow keyword Tagging for each audio file.
 * Allow Users to communicate and send files to others via the platform.

-## Built with
+## Built With

 * ReactJS - The Web Framework Used
 * NPM - Dependency Management